nextflow-io/nextflow/docs/cli.rst

 **Extended description**

-The ``config`` command is used for printing the project's configuration i.e. the ``nextflow.config`` and is especially useful for accomodating alternative executors, profiles, tools and parameters.
+The ``config`` command is used for printing the project's configuration i.e. the ``nextflow.config`` and is especially useful for understanding the resolved profiles and parameters that Nextflow will use run a pipeline.
 For in-depth information, please refer `config-profiles section <https://www.nextflow.io/docs/latest/config.html#config-profiles>`_.

 **Options**